Facts and Figures

 Food & drink manufacturing accounts for 36% of Moray’s economy compared to 4.4% for Scotland as a whole.

-123 new businesses got off the ground in the year to March 2013, resulting in the creation of 238 full-time equivalent jobs.
-And of businesses receiving support over the past three years, 80% continue to trade successfully with the backing of Business Gateway (to 2013).
+There are around 300 new business starts each year in Moray according to the Office of National Statistics.
+128 new businesses were assisted by Business Gateway in the year to March 2018, resulting in the creation of 186 full-time equivalent jobs.
+And of businesses receiving support over the past three years, 86% continue to trade successfully with the backing of Business Gateway (to 2018).

-Moray has 45 primary schools and 8 secondary schools and in 2014 Moray Council had responsibility for educating more than 13,000 pupils.
-In 2014 the eight secondary schools produced over 1,000 school leavers.
-Some 92.8% went on to further or higher education or to gain employment.
+Moray has 45 primary schools and 8 secondary schools and in 2017 Moray Council had responsibility for educating just over 11,900 pupils.
+In 2016/17 the eight secondary schools produced 928 school leavers.
+Some 90.7% went on to further or higher education or to gain employment.

 Moray is emerging as a prime location in research and development for the life science and digital healthcare sector.
 There are a number of strands of life science activity emerging in Moray.
 The area has a growing reputation in developing digital and online technologies to improve service delivery and efficiency.
 Although these strands have emerged independently, they are complementary and have arisen because of the unique health ecosystem which puts Moray in a strong position to develop, pilot and test comprehensive digital healthcare models.